cisco/mindmeld/source/quickstart/03_define_the_hierarchy.rst

 .. code-block:: shell

-    cd $WB_APP_ROOT
+    cd $MM_APP_ROOT
     mkdir entities
     cd entities
     mkdir store_name

-Workbench provides a faster way to create your application structure for common use cases.
+MindMeld provides a faster way to create your application structure for common use cases.
 These are called application *blueprints*.
 A blueprint is a pre-configured application structure.
 Starting with an empty root directory, you can set up your initial application structure using the :func:`blueprint()` method, as shown below.

 .. warning::